HarryWheat/CPPSInstallScript/README.md

 Read more about Wand/Houdini here.
 This script is not associated with the official Wand Project.

-See how to install it down below.
+To see how to install it scroll down to Installation.

 ## Features